Susan Snowdon: Early life

 Snowdon was born on 1 April 1951.
 Her father was a shop-keeper.

 Career

 Snowdon was a primary school teacher in Chilton and Ferryhill, County Durham.
 In 1989, in order to advance her career and become a deputy head teacher, she underwent a medical.
 This showed that her aortic valve "had completely perished" and she required immediate surgery to prevent her death by Christmas of that year.
 The surgery, in which a metal valve was successfully fitted, saved her life.
 However, such a major health issue meant that she could no longer teach.

 On 3 August 2006, she was commissioned a Deputy Lieutenant (DL) in the County of Durham.
 On 8 March 2013, she was appointed Lord Lieutenant of County Durham, becoming the Queen's representative in the county.
 She succeeded Sir Paul Nicholson to become the county's 30th Lord Lieutenant.
+Following the death of Queen Elizabeth II, she remained in her position but as the King’s representative in county Durham.

+Snowdon was appointed a Dame Commander of the Royal Victorian Order (DCVO) in the 2025 Birthday Honours.

 Personal life

 She is married to Keith Snowdon, a farmer.